-with T3's best video conference cameras of 2022 guide, you'll find a carefully curated list that features some of the top solutions for high-quality conference calling.
-Whatever happens with Covid, we all know working remotely is here to stay.
-If you are in a home office, small satellite office, or a conference room a continent away, you need to stay in touch.
+Our guide to the best video conference cameras of 2023 includes the top solutions for high-quality conference calling.
+Home working is here for good, so if you're in a home office, a small satellite office, or a conference room a continent away, you need to stay in touch.
 And the best way to do that is through video conferencing through apps like Zoom, Microsoft Teams, Skype, or others.

 If you are looking for a cheaper option, we’ve picked the best webcams for home workers.
-These conference cameras are a step up from them, however, offering better video, sound and overall performance.
-And, when working remotely, being able to see and hear your colleagues while still being involved is worth a lot.
+These conference cameras are a step up from the built-in laptop option.

-These conference cameras offer better video quality than your average consumer webcams, with cameras designed for office and low-light situations.
+Conference cameras offer better video quality than your average consumer webcams, with cameras designed for office and low-light situations.
 They show a wider view, so a small group of your co-workers can be on the same call.
-These high-end conference webcams use multiple microphones and techniques like beamforming to pick out the sound of your voice, so you can speak even when others are speaking without fear of drowning all in feedback.
+And here's our best-of list...

 Best video conference cameras to buy